indie-mirror/indienet-docs/content/spikes/security.md

       * `encryptedPrivateKey` can be downloaded to any client that the owner uses in the future.
 When the owner provides the password they used in Step #2, we can recreate the symmetric key and decrypt `encryptedPrivateKey` to obtain `privateKey` (which we persist, as in Step 1, on the new client).

+Note: at this point, the server has been set up/configured for the first time.
+It has been claimed by the owner.
+From here on, to authenticate the owner, we will use publickey authentication (see Spike 3).

 ### Notes

   * None yet.